 Development and translation

 After it’s been characterised and approved, the drug is synthesised into a medicine and tested in a laboratory.
-During this, drug developers must create a formulation that’s in keeping with the proper drug delivery parameters.
-The stability of the drug is also tested here, including under certain storage conditions that could affect or change it – such as light or heat.
+During this, drug developers must create a formulation that’s in keeping with the proper drug delivery parameters, often using distilled water as a base for this.
+The stability of the drug is also tested here, including under certain storage conditions that could affect or change it, such as light or heat.

 One of the organisations that can help pharmaceutical researchers at this stage is Catapult, which has a specialty in cell and gene therapy, as well as precision medicine.
 It can provide assistance in translating a newly developed medicine into a commercially viable product.